rails/rails/guides/source/active_record_validations.md

 ### `validates_associated`

-You should use this helper when your model has associations that always need to be validated.
+You should use this validator when your model has associations that always need to be validated.
 Every time you try to save your object, `valid?` will be called on each one of the associated objects.